How Long Does Probate Take? These 5 Factors Can Make All the Difference

 When there’s a will:

-Probate is typically easier—and shorter—when there’s a will involved.
+Probate is typically easier — and shorter — when there’s a will involved.

 Just don’t make the mistake of assuming that having an existing, valid will means you can skip probate altogether.

-And sometimes, mistakes within the will can trigger probate—even if the existing will attempts to avoid the probate process.
+And sometimes, mistakes within the will can trigger probate even if the existing will attempts to avoid the probate process.

 Of course, a will doesn’t need to be invalid for beneficiaries to contest it.
-Heirs could claim that the decedent was coerced into signing the will, or lacked the mental capacity to understand what they were signing, or even deceived about the contents of the will.
+Heirs could claim that the decedent was coerced into signing the will, lacked the mental capacity to understand what they were signing, or was even deceived about the contents of the will.

 While there are plenty of grounds to contest a will, it’s rarely advisable, especially when there isn’t actual fraud involved.

-legal costs involved in contesting a will—both to file the complaint and defend the will—is more likely to deplete the estate’s value than resolve the issues.
+Think twice before contesting if you’re simply looking to resolve sibling squabbling.
+The legal costs involved in contesting a will — both to file the complaint and defend the will — are more likely to deplete the estate’s value than resolve the issues.

 When there’s no will: